- 1 Kultured Wellness Kefir Starter

-- Place both ingredients in a 2 L glass jar, leaving some space between the liquid and the top of the jar in case the liquid fizzes and expands during the ferment.
+- Place both ingredients in a 2lt glass jar, leaving some space between the liquid and the top of the jar in case the liquid fizzes and expands during the ferment.

 - Stir liquid with a wooden spoon and leave on the bench to ferment for 24-48 hours, tasting after 24 hours.
 The kefir should be tangy with no detectable coconut sweetness.
-In warmer weather it will ferment in 24 hours, and for cooler climates, 48 hours is needed for all the sugar to be eaten up by the beneficial bacteria.
+The fermentation process typically completes within 24 hours in warmer climates.
+In cooler environments, however, it may require 48 hours or even up to 4 days for all the sugar to be consumed by the beneficial bacteria.
+Rest assured, regardless of the time it takes to ferment, the potency and benefits of your culture remain unchanged.
+The timing primarily hinges on the prevailing weather and environmental conditions of the fermentation setting.

 - Once the kefir is ready, use 1 cup to start your next batch of kefir and transfer the rest to the fridge.
-You can make 10 L of coconut water from your initial starter (saving 1 cup per 2 L batch), before replenishing your starter supply from Kultured Wellness.
+You can make 10lt of coconut water from your initial starter (saving 1 cup per 2lt batch), before replenishing your starter supply from Kultured Wellness.

 How do I know when my Kefir is ready?